Capital Gains Tax for non-residents: UK residential property

 Only non-resident close companies and funds not meeting the genuine diversity of ownership test will be subject to the non-residents Capital Gains Tax charge.

-If a participator is diversely held that doesn’t exclude the non-resident company from the charge.
-A diversely held company is a company that is not closely held, this includes:
+If a participator is diversely-held, that doesn’t exclude the non-resident company from the charge.
+A diversely-held company is a company that isn’t closely-held.
+This includes:

 - a company which is itself a diversely-held company

 - an institutional investor (such as a widely-marketed unit trust or open-ended investment company)